Ragnarokkr/donut/README.md

 ```

 The `scripts/` directory houses the core logic and support libraries
-required by `setup.nu` and individual glazes.
-It also includes the
+required by `donut` and individual glazes.
+It also includes the `sql/`
-`sql/` folder, which contains the schemas used to build the
+folder, which contains the schemas used to build the application’s
-application’s database.
+database.

 The `glazes/` folder hosts only the scripts of the registered glazes.

 ### Scripts and Support Library

-Under the hood, `setup.nu` is powered by a collection of specialized
+Under the hood, `donut` is powered by a collection of specialized
 scripts and libraries stored in `scripts/` and `scripts/libs/`.

 | **Script**                | **Description**                                                     |